Sharing is Caring? How Social Media Impacts the Healthcare Experience

-Is it in the best interest of the patient for hospitals and drug companies to compete for a patient’s business through social media?
+Is it in the best interest of the patient for hospitals and pharmaceutical companies to compete for a patient’s business through social media?

 If one company dedicates more budget to push its product by Facebook than their competitors, a patient may begin to think that it is the only solution to their problem.

-That decision should be left to the doctor, not the patient.
+That decision should be left to the healthcare professional, not the patient.

-In addition, when hospitals compete for attention on social media, it begs the question whether they are a superior hospital or just have a slick public relations machine.
+Additionally, when hospitals compete for attention on social media, it begs the question of whether they are a superior hospital or just have a slick public relations machine.

-More and more patients expect an ‘experience’ when going to a hospital – something between a restaurant and a hotel.
+More and more patients expect an ‘experience’ when going to a hospital – something between what you would get at a restaurant and a hotel.
 When these large medical companies advertise directly to the patient, a concerned healthcare provider has to wonder if the patients are the ones who should be making the choice.

-Doctors, nurses, and other providers should have a say, and this aggressive advertising takes them out of the mix.
+Doctors, nurses and other providers should also have a say, and this aggressive advertising takes them out of the mix.

 Many people the world over have inadequate healthcare or none at all.
 The cost of healthcare is skyrocketing by the day, and many people can not afford to pay for big tests and procedures out of their own pocket.

 Sometimes, even with health insurance, patients can’t afford the gap that comes with getting ill.
 This is one reason why people are turning to the internet to self-diagnose, which can be an alarming and dangerous trend.

 Nurses need to be careful when using social media as a professional tool because it’s only a matter of time before someone asks for free medical advice.